'Tis the season to prep your snow plow truck for winter

 6. Pre-wet performance

 If applicable, verify the pre-wet systems are fully operable and nozzles are appropriately adjusted.
-Electric and hydraulic driven pre-wet pumps can be notorious at seizing after sitting for a long duration.
+Electric and hydraulic-driven pre-wet pumps can be notorious for seizing after sitting for a long duration.

 7. Parts inventory